MakeSchool-Tutorials/Reddit-On-Rails/P3-Environment-Setup/content.md

 Once the install is complete, follow the directions given by the installer.
 Once complete, close and reopen your terminal to load the new PATH that homebrew has configured for you.
 To ensure that all is well, run `brew doctor`.
 Stop and get assistance if you receive any errors.

-Finally, run `brew update` to update the listening of available packages from the cloud.
+Finally, run `brew update` to update the listing of available packages from the cloud.

 ## Essential Packages
 Before we get started, some essential packages must be installed.
 From the command line, issue the following directives: